 - Combine all the ingredients in a blender.
 Process until the batter is mostly smooth and incorporated well.

-- Flip the pancakes and cook on the other side until they’re medium brown, about 30-45 seconds.
+- Flip the pancakes and cook on the other side until they’re medium brown about 30-45 seconds.

-- Remove to plate and keep warm.
+- Remove to a plate and keep warm.

 - Top with fresh fruit and maple syrup.